ARTICLE I – MEMBERSHIP

 Regular meetings of the US/A shall be held five times a year.

-In order for the general membership to conduct any business a quorum, which shall consist of 40 members of US/A, must be present.
+In order for the general membership to conduct any business, a quorum, which shall consist of 40 members of US/A, must be present.

 Proposals for action

-a.
-May be initiated by the Board or any group of at least ten members of US/A.
+- May be initiated by the Board or any group of at least ten members of US/A.

-b.
-Should be submitted to the appropriate standing committee or, when that appropriate committee is in question, to the Board.
+- Should be submitted to the appropriate standing committee or, when that appropriate committee is in question, to the Board.
 Written copies of the proposal must be sent to each committee or board member.

-c.
-Proposals not acted upon by a committee or Board may be presented to the general membership for action by any group of at least ten members of US/A.
+- Proposals not acted upon by a committee or Board may be presented to the general membership for action by any group of at least ten members of US/A.

-d.
-Proposals to be acted upon by general membership must be received by them at least seventy-two hours prior to the meeting at which the proposal will be discussed.
+- Proposals to be acted upon by general membership must be received by them at least seventy-two hours prior to the meeting at which the proposal will be discussed.

-e.
-Proposals shall be adopted by a majority vote of the members present and voting.
+- Proposals shall be adopted by a majority vote of the members present and voting.
 The Board reserves the right to exclude any staff member with faculty voting rights from voting on proposals that it feels should not be voted on by someone with faculty voting rights.

 ARTICLE III – OFFICERS

-a.
-The officers of the US/A shall be an Administrative Cabinet Member of the University, two Chief Executives, a Secretary, a Treasurer, two University Senate Representatives, an Expense and Allocation Committee representative, the Compensation Committee representative, Chairs of the standing committees, and two members-at-large, consisting of a fair representation from all levels of University employees.
+- The officers of the US/A shall be an Administrative Cabinet Member of the University, three Chief Executives, a Secretary, a Treasurer, two University Senate Representatives, an Expense and Allocation Committee representative, the Compensation Committee representative, Chairs of the standing committees, and two members-at-large, consisting of a fair representation from all levels of University employees.
 These elected officers shall make up the US/A Board.
 Also invited to attend the Board meetings in an ex-officio capacity are the Executive Officer(s) from the previous year, a Facilities representative, proposed by their management, and a Dining Services representative, proposed by their management, and the Human Resources Director.

 Duties of the officers:

-I. The Chair of US/A shall preside at meetings of the membership and of the Board and shall discharge the duties which ordinarily pertain to that office.
+- The Chair of US/A shall preside at meetings of the membership and of the Board and shall discharge the duties which ordinarily pertain to that office.

-b.
-The Secretary shall be custodian of all records and papers of the Board.
+- The Secretary shall be custodian of all records and papers of the Board.
 The secretary shall give due notice to the members of the board of all meetings thereof and shall keep minutes of all meetings of the board which, after approval, shall be transcribed in permanent record.
 The secretary shall after each meeting send to every member of the Board a copy of the minutes of the meetings of the Board and shall do all other things properly pertaining to the office of Secretary.

-e.
-The University Senate representatives shall be voting members of the University Senate and shall attend meetings of the body.
+- The University Senate representatives shall be voting members of the University Senate and shall attend meetings of the body.

 An election shall be held at the annual meeting of the general membership which shall be held in the Spring.
 The Nominating Committee shall propose a slate of officers which shall be distributed at least ten days prior to the meeting.
 When the nominating committee proposes the slate of officers to the membership, it should declare the intention of the Chief Executives to serve as Chair and Vice-Chair or as two Co-Chairs.
 The slate shall whenever possible assure a reasonable and useful distribution and representation among the membership of US/A. Nominations shall be accepted from the floor with the consent of the nominee.
-Voting shall be by written ballot for contested positions.
+Voting shall be by written ballot for contested positions or by electronic vote.

 All officers shall take office immediately following the election.